ArjunCodess/men2-predictor/README.md

 ### 1. Model-Dependent Evaluation of Synthetic Augmentation

 - Shows that synthetic controls plus SMOTE can improve discrimination while affecting recall differently across algorithms.
-- **LightGBM improves from 76.67% to 96.19% accuracy** and from **60.0% to 90.2% recall** when moving from original to expanded data.
+- **LightGBM improves from 80.00% to 96.19% accuracy** and from **66.7% to 90.2% recall** when moving from original to expanded data.
-- At the same time, the safest zero-miss screening behavior remains with **XGBoost on original data**, which preserves **100% recall**.
+- At the same time, the primary original-data benchmark remains with **XGBoost on original data**, which reached **100% sensitivity** in one internal held-out split.

 ### 2. Methodological Framework for Rare Disease ML

 - Systematic comparison: 5 models × 2 datasets = 10 configurations
-- Emphasis on recall over accuracy for screening applications
+- Emphasis on raw counts, sensitivity, and confidence intervals for small rare-disease benchmarks
 - Validation on real held-out data, not synthetic test sets

 ### 3. Clinical Deployment Framing

-- Recommends **XGBoost on original data** for screening workflows where false negatives are least acceptable.
+- Reports **XGBoost on original data** as the primary literature-derived benchmark.
-- Recommends **LightGBM on expanded data** for triage workflows where overall discrimination is prioritized.
+- Reports **LightGBM on expanded data** as the highest-accuracy synthetic-augmentation benchmark.
-- Provides a reproducible template for comparing screening-safe and triage-oriented models in small rare-disease cohorts.
+- Provides a reproducible template for comparing genotype-aware, genotype-blind, no-CEA, and augmented analyses in small rare-disease cohorts.

 ### Publication Status

 **Ready for submission** to:

-- Machine Learning for Healthcare (MLHC) - Primary target
+- Journal of High School Science (JHSS) - Current target
-- Scientific Reports (Nature) - Accepts negative results
+- Framed as an exploratory computational methods / original research paper
-- Journal of Biomedical Informatics - Clinical ML focus
+- Prospective external validation is still required before clinical use

 **Estimated impact**: Moderate to high.
 The project combines reproducible rare-disease data curation, model benchmarking, explainability, and ablation analysis in a clinically interpretable workflow.